Calculating Helmert Transformation Parameters in NumPy

 Threshold Enforcement & Pipeline Routing

-1. Condition Number (tolerance_cond): Monitors geometric strength of the control network.
-Values exceeding 10610^6 indicate collinear or coplanar point distributions that destabilize the normal equations.
+1. Condition number (tolerance_cond) — geometric strength of the control network; values beyond 10610^6 indicate collinear or coplanar point distributions that destabilize the normal equations.

-2. RMS Residual (tolerance_rms): Validates post-fit accuracy against survey-grade baselines (default 2 mm).
-Exceeding this threshold triggers an audit routing directive.
+2. RMS residual (tolerance_rms) — post-fit accuracy against survey-grade baselines (default 2 mm); exceeding it triggers an audit directive.

-4. Rotation Magnitude (tolerance_rot_arcsec): Validates the small-angle approximation.
-Rotations > 10 arcseconds require iterative refinement or a full 3D similarity solver.
+4. Rotation magnitude (tolerance_rot_arcsec) — validates the small-angle approximation; rotations beyond 10 arcseconds require an iterative or full 3D similarity solver.

-When any gate fails, the fallback_routing dictionary returns explicit pipeline directives.
-This eliminates silent degradation and ensures coordinate operations route deterministically to corrective modules.
-Floating-point operations are constrained to np.float64 throughout, with rcond=-1 passed to np.linalg.lstsq to guarantee machine-precision thresholding consistent with NumPy Linear Algebra Documentation.
+When any gate fails, the fallback_routing dictionary returns an explicit pipeline directive, eliminating silent degradation and routing coordinate operations deterministically to the named corrective module — the same discipline applied across survey-grade threshold tuning.
+Floating-point operations are constrained to np.float64 throughout, with rcond=None passed to np.linalg.lstsq to guarantee machine-precision thresholding.

 Compliance & Metadata Alignment